What is a Subarachnoid Hemorrhage?

 Painkillers and anti-anxiety medications may be effective in relieving headache symptoms and reducing pressure on the brain, while bed rest is often recommended as well to prevent unnecessary straining.

 If left untreated, subarachnoid hemorrhage can lead to a stroke, seizure, coma or even death.
 It is essential to receive proper treatment from an experienced doctor in order to reduce the risk of complications.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained neurosurgeon in New Jersey and specialist in the treatment for subarachnoid hemorrhage.
-Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for subarachnoid hemorrhage from trauma, AVMs or other.
+Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for subarachnoid hemorrhage from trauma, AVMs or other.
 Dr. Lipani offers image guided brain surgery approaches for subarachnoid hemorrhage treatment, tailored to the needs of each patient.
-For state-of-the-art subarachnoid hemorrhage treatment call or email us to schedule a consultation at our offices in Hamilton, New Jersey or Bridgewater, New Jersey!
+For state-of-the-art subarachnoid hemorrhage treatment call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!

 Many patients needing neurosurgery don’t want to travel far from home to see a specialist in another state.
 With Dr. Lipani, you have subarachnoid hemorrhage surgery options and never have to leave New Jersey.
 Dr. Lipani makes sure all his patients are well taken care of before and after neurosurgery, making them feel like part of the family.